Free Consultation (215) 709-6940

 Whether you were injured in a car accident or a slip and fall, you should seek medical attention for your injuries.
 Failure to call paramedics or visit an emergency room can make it difficult to determine the full extent of your injuries.

-Some people may believe that if they escape an accident without broken bones or any injuries that could hinder them, they should simply avoid being seen by a doctor.
+Some people may believe that if they escape an accident without broken bones or any injuries that could hinder them, they don’t have to go to the hospital.
 However, it is possible to suffer an injury that may not exhibit symptoms for a few days to a few weeks.

 Additionally, receiving medical attention will make it easier for you to document your injuries if you decide to pursue legal action.